cocotb/cocotb/docs/source/writing_testbenches.rst

 Reading values from signals
 ===========================

-Values in the DUT can be accessed with the :attr:`~cocotb.handle.NonHierarchyObject.value` property of a handle object.
+Values in the DUT can be accessed with the :attr:`~cocotb.handle.ValueObjectBase.value` property of a handle object.
 A common mistake is forgetting the ``.value`` which just gives you a reference to a handle (useful for defining an alias name), not the value.